 At Proton Mail, all accounts receive an email address with the domain proton.me, as well as the shorter and simpler proton.me/mail email domain.

 How to create an email address

 Once you have chosen a secure, easy-to-use, and appropriate email service (like Proton Mail), it’s time to create your new email address and set up your account.

 Sign up for a new email account

 Before you choose your new email address, you need to sign up for an account.
 Different email services will ask for different amounts of information, but at Proton Mail you only need to select your username and provide a method of verification (either an email address or a phone number).
-To sign up for a free Proton Mail account, visit our signup page.
+Sign up for a free Proton Mail account.

 How to choose the right email address

 During the signup process, you will be asked to choose a username.
 This name will become the prefix of your new email address, e.g., if your username was example, your email address would be email@example.com.

 Choosing a good email username should follow the same process as choosing a good email domain.
 You should choose a username that is simple and easy to understand, especially if you will be sharing it with people verbally or writing it out manually, e.g., the username examp1e could be easily mistaken for example.